Which personality type are you? Are you the Romantic, the Adrenaline Junkie, the Beach Bum, the Culture Vulture or the Family Man or Woman?

 Take a boat to Spinalonga.
 Occupied by the Venetians and Turks it became a leper colony in the early 1900s.
 The houses and churches are preserved and rich in history.

-- Top Tip - Take the boat from Ayios Nikolaos and eat in one of the harbour’s pretty restaurants overlooking the island.
+Top Tip: Take the boat from Ayios Nikolaos and eat in one of the harbour’s pretty restaurants.

 The Legend of the Minotaur is unravelled in the ruins of the Palace of Knossos the largest bronze age site on the island.
 The ruins were discovered in 1878 and revealed frescoes, statues and, believe it or not, flushing toilets.

-- Top Tip - Arrive early it gets very busy and make it a day trip the site covers 6 acres of grounds.
+Top Tip: Arrive early it gets very busy and make it a day trip the site covers 6 acres.

 Taste the local produce on a tour of the local vineyards.
-Not famous for wines, Crete does have many vineyards where you can have a tour and sample of the produce.
+Crete has many vineyards where you can take a tour and sample the produce.

-Culture Vulture Holiday Read: Circe by Madeline Miller.
+Holiday Read for Her: Circe by Madeline Miller.

 Are you already tanned and toned?